Do you like to sell items online? If so, you’ve likely heard of eBay.

 - Amazon Kindles

-Whistle provides payment within 24 hours of receiving your electronic devices.
+Backflip provides payment within 24 hours of receiving your electronic devices.
 To ensure they arrive safely they include insurance and tracking on what you send.
 What’s more, their website claims they pay 50 percent more than their competitors.

 - Pros: No shipping fees, instant buyback offers, free return shipping, in-transit insurance and tracking